parveenrhce/FS_size_Alert_-_send_Email_to_user/README.md

 # FS_size_Alert_-_send_Email_to_user
+# df -h output is not correct , df -h output is wrong
 This script is specially designed for those system in which "df -h" command doesn't work well or displayes the output in two lines for every filesystem. example is given below :

 bash-3.2$ df -h